Chemotherapy begins today.

 Usually I do not describe or refer to the photos dispersed throughout these more reflective and speculative posts.
 They are intended as a kind of punctuation, a way for readers to pause to reflect on what they have read, to ground the text somehow, return it from the abstract to immediate experience of the planet and all its beauties.
 Usually the photos are chosen without regard to when and where they were taken.
 On this occasion however, all the above photos except the one of the new moon through the trees were taken on a visit last Saturday to Kinshaldy Beach at high tide.

 This is probably my favourite place on the planet.
 I have been visiting here for more than fifty years.
 During that time it has changed beyond all recognition, and in fact every time I visit, it is different.
 The sands of the sea and the effluent from the rivers Eden and Tay swirl around and pile up to produce changing sandbanks which offer different routes for incoming tides.
-In Roman times the shoreline was more that two miles inland of where it is now.
+In Roman times the shoreline was more that four miles inland of where it is now.
 In my lifetime new dunes have formed and new brackish lagoons created and the shoreline is at least 500 meters from where it was when I first visited.

 It the context of this post, this place serves as a metaphor; the slow but radical change that does actually take place on this planet is a reminder that history moves on.
 Inexorably.
 The trick is to find a way of joining in, of being the change, participating rather than being swept along.